 Central air conditioning is a tremendous addition to any home.
 Whether you live in Port Orange, Fernandina Beach, Jacksonville, or even Orlando, it can get extremely hot and humid in the summer months of July and August.
 Our homes become heat traps, especially if you are so bold to live without any central AC.
 This is why so many people have invested in central air conditioning systems over inefficient, loud, and troublesome window air conditioning units.

 Understanding Zones With a Central Air Conditioning System

 When you have multiple zones, a thermostat is going to be placed within each zone.
 This is what is going to dictate when the central air conditioning system is going to kick on so that it can cool that area or zone properly.

 How Many Zones Do You Need?

 Figuring out how many zones you want out of your central air conditioning system is going to depend largely on just how much control you want over the temperature of all of the different areas of your home.
-Say you want your bedroom to be a certain temperature every night when you are getting ready to go to bed.
-If this is the case, you may want to have the bedrooms set up on a separate zone so that the temperature can be turned up during the day so you are being energy efficient, but turned down at night so the rooms can be cooled and ready for you.
+Say you want your bedroom to be at a certain temperature every night when you are getting ready to go to bed.
+If this is the case, you may want to have the bedrooms set up in a separate zone so that the temperature can be turned up during the day so you are being energy efficient, but turned down at night so the rooms can be cooled and ready for you.